How to heat a camper without electricity

 2. Portable Propane Heater

-An indoor-safe portable heater that packs a punch, this propane powered heater will warm up to 225 square feet.
-With safety features such as automatic shut off if it falls over, if the pilot light is extinguished, or if the levels of oxygen in the room are too low, this is a great option for warming up a chilly room and will give parents more piece of mind if using with children around.
+Indoor-safe, small propane heaters can easily warm up small areas.
+Look for one with safety features such as automatic shut off if it falls over, if the pilot light is extinguished, or if the levels of oxygen in the room are too low.

 For those with electric hookups at the campsite, this is a great option if you don’t have access to heating or electricity in your unit.
-With the versatility to blow heat or just blow as a fan, it works in all seasons.
-The thermostat means that it won’t run incessantly and overheat everyone, but will keep your RV at a perfect temperature.
-It’s a great little RV heater.
+You can purchase one that will blow hot air or just circulate air, making them convenient all year-round.
+These often have thermostats so they won’t run constantly and overheat everyone, but will keep your RV at a perfect temperature.

 If you don’t have electricity in your camper, just make sure you pack a heavy duty (and long) extension cord and run it from the electrical box into your camper.
 And, take some time at home to consider how you plan to get the cord into your unit while keeping the bugs and brave squirrels out.